Turkish finance chief tries to reassure investors on crisis

 Among the big concerns is that Turkey’s has amassed high levels of foreign debt to fuel growth in recent years.
 And as the currency drops, that debt becomes so much more expensive to repay, leading to potential bankruptcies.

-Also worrying investors has been Erdogan’s refusal to allow the central bank to raise interest rates to support the currency, as experts say it should.
+Also worrying investors has been President Recep Tayyip Erdogan’s refusal to allow the central bank to raise interest rates to support the currency, as experts say it should.
 Erdogan has tightened his grip since consolidating power after general elections this year.

 In his conference call, Albayrak did not appear to specify whether the central bank would be assured its independence or hint at whether rates would be allowed to rise.